cisagov/ICSNPP/zeek_bsap_serial_parser/README.md

 This script has been tested on the current Zeek LTS Release (Zeek 3.0.12) on various Linux machines.

-The [Examples](examples) directory contains a packet capture (and resulting Zeek logs) taken from combining various packet captures captured at Idaho National Laboratory.
+The [Examples](examples) directory contains a packet capture (and resulting Zeek logs) taken from combining various packet captures at Idaho National Laboratory.